Ornea

-In Greek mythology, Ornea or Ornia (Ancient Greek: Ὀρνία) was the possible eponymous nymph of Orneae, a town in Argolis.
+In Greek mythology, Ornea or Ornia (Ὀρνία) was the eponym of Orneae, a town in Argolis.
 Otherwise, it is attributed to Orneus, the Athenian son of King Erechtheus.

 Family

-Ornia was one of the naiad daughters of the river-god Asopus and Metope, the river-nymph daughter of the river Ladon.
+Ornia was one of the daughters of the river-god Asopus and Metope, the river-nymph daughter of the river Ladon.
 She was the sister of Pelasgus, Ismenus, Corcyra, Salamis, Aegina, Pirene, Cleone, Thebe, Tanagra, Thespeia, Asopis, Sinope, Chalcis and Harpina.